Larrry85/rally/readme.md

 ### Interfaces

+. **Server**:
+   - **Express.js**: Serves static files and handles HTTP routes.
+   - **Socket.IO**: Manages real-time communication between clients and the server.
+   - **In-memory Storage**: Keeps track of race sessions, drivers, and race state.

 #### Receptionist

 Front Desk
 /front-desk

 Receptionist can add a lists of drivers in races.
 They can edit and remove drivers.
+   - **Login**: Authenticates users and establishes a session.
+   - **Manage Sessions**: Interacts with the server to create, update, or delete race sessions.
+   - **Manage Drivers**: Communicates with the server to manage driver information.

 #### Safety Official